MCP-Pipeline/MCPStack-Tool-Builder/README.md

 Here you go! 🎉 You now have a working `MCPStack` tool skeleton ready to customise.
-From here, edit `src/mcpstack_<your_tool_name>/tool.py` with the actions your MCP is aimed to be doing, and `cli.py` to implement your configurablity logic.
+From here, edit `src/mcpstack_<your_tool_name>/tool.py` with the actions your MCP is aimed to be doing, and `cli.py` to implement your configurability logic.
+Remove a couple of files and folders not necessary as per the template and you may be good to go to submit this to the org or to play with it yourself!

 Refer to the `MCPStack` documentation for more details on how to implement your tool logic.

 ## 🔐 License